2021-2022 Academic Year

 Students who choose to apply to co-operative education must consult the Co-op Office for the academic and co-op term sequence.

 Applications from full-time students with credits transferred from other programs and/or institutions or with a sufficient number of credits through prior part-time studies will be considered at the beginning of their first academic term at the Mount.
 Students should consult the Co-op Office.

 In order to be admitted to the optional Bachelor of Business Administration co-operative education program, applicants must be admitted to the program by the Co-op Office and have achieved the following:

-- a 2.0 CGPA at the end of the academic semester prior to the job search process*
+1. a 2.0 CGPA at the end of the academic term prior to the job search process*,

 *Students who do not meet the 2.0 CGPA requirements for co-operative education but have more than 7.5 units of transfer credits, or grades from courses completed more than five years ago, may request an individual review of their transcripts by the department Chair who may approve admission.